NicholasSynovic/nicholassynovic.github.io/README.md

 - Post blogs
 - Attempt to centralize social media posts

-## Gopher and Gemini Support
+## Gopher, Gemini, Spartan, etc. Protocol Support

-This site supports both the `gopher` and `gemini` protocols.
+This site supports the `gopher`, `gemini`, `spartan`, and other *small* protocols.

-To build directories specific to each protocol:
+To build directories for each protocol:

 1. Clone this repository
 1. Checkout the `gh-pages` branch